Does your organization see your employees as a replaceable commodity? Or as a key resource to be cultivated as part of the path to long-term success?

 Following the popularity of Reddit’s “Ask Me Anything” (AMA) sessions in which celebrities, notable people, and subject matter experts answer questions, companies such as Deutsche Bank and Vistaprint have begun hosting AMA sessions of their own.
 Holding Q&A sessions in which your employees can ask you nearly anything can help foster trust and transparency between you and your employees.

-Panopto customers can use the system’s live webcasting functionality to broadcast CEO AMA sessions to employees all over the world, using the built-in Live Q&A feature to take questions from the audience in real-time.
+Panopto customers can use the system’s live streaming software to broadcast CEO AMA sessions to employees all over the world, using the built-in Live Q&A feature to take questions from the audience in real-time.
 At the end of the session, the video is automatically uploaded to the company’s Panopto video content management portal, where employees who missed the chat can catch it on-demand from any device.

 3. Employee Awards and Other Recognition